Did you spot the Hitchcock cameos in 2021 suspense movie The Woman in the Window?

 - Copycat (agoraphobia, serial killers)

-- Disturbia (also inspired by Rear Window)
+- Disturbia (modern take on Rear Window)

 - Shutter Island, Split (psychology, mental illness, twists)